What is the Climate Action 100+?

 Why was Climate Action 100+ formed?

-In 2015, nearly 200 countries around the world signed (and 170 have already ratified) the Paris Agreement, which aims to keep the increase in global average temperature to well below 2-degrees Celsius above pre-industrial levels.
+In 2015, nearly 200 countries around the world signed (and 170 have already ratified) the Paris Agreement, which aims to keep the increase in global average temperature to well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius, recognizing that this would significantly reduce the risks and impacts of climate change.
 The investor signatories of Climate Action 100+ believe that engaging and working with the companies in which they invest – to secure greater disclosure of climate change risks and robust company strategies aligned with the Paris Agreement – is consistent with their fiduciary duty and is essential to achieve the goals of the Paris Agreement.

 Climate Action 100+ is designed to implement the investor commitment first set out in the Global Investor Statement on Climate Change in the months leading up to the adoption of the Paris Agreement.